ansible/ansible/docsite/rst/test_strategies.rst

 a playbook run, either using loose tasks or roles.
 When used with rolling updates, testing steps can decide whether to put a machine back into a load balanced pool or not.

-Finally, because Ansible errors propogate all the way up to the return code of the Ansible program itself, and Ansible by default runs in an easy push-based mode, Ansible is a great step to put into a build environment if you wish to use it to roll out systems as part of a Continous Integration/Continous Delivery pipeline, as is covered in sections above.
+Finally, because Ansible errors propagate all the way up to the return code of the Ansible program itself, and Ansible by default runs in an easy push-based mode, Ansible is a great step to put into a build environment if you wish to use it to roll out systems as part of a Continuous Integration/Continuous Delivery pipeline, as is covered in sections above.

 The focus should not be on infrastructure testing, but on application testing, so we strongly encourage getting together with your
 QA team and ask what sort of tests would make sense to run every time you deploy development VMs, and which sort of tests they would like